 'Rainbow In The Dark - Original' is Emma's tribute to the NHS and all our keyworkers during Covid19, with the 'Rainbow' of hope present ... read more

-02 November 2020 update: NEW 'Rainbow Tears' and 'Rainbow Spirit' ❤️ fantastic Rainbow inspired artworks (printed) Art On Glass - Winter Releases are set for release on the 23rd of this month.
-We are taking pre-orders now for these wonderful and deeply meaningful artwork by the talented Emma Grzonkowski but with just 25 in the main edition and 3 Artist Proofs, do hurry up and get your stocking filler from the popular artist Emma G.
+Emma releases New limited editions: 'Rainbow Tears' and 'Rainbow Spirit' fantastic Rainbow inspired artworks (printed) Art On Glass - Winter Releases are set for release on the 23rd of this month.
+We are taking pre-orders now for these wonderful and deeply meaningful artwork by the talented Emma Grzonkowski but with just 25 in the main edition and 3 Artist Proofs, do hurry up and get your stocking filler from the popular artist Emma G. - 02 November 2020

-13th July 2020 sees the launch of the amazing 'Born Of Fire - Collection.'
-Commissions and original enquiries taken with us as usual.
+Summer sees the launch of the amazing 'Born Of Fire - Collection.'
+Commissions and original enquiries taken with us as usual - 13th July 2020

 Four stunning 'Born' artworks featuring a beautiful red head Tabitha and the collection exudes confidence, female sexuality and power, as well as being jaw dropping works of art by Emma G; the paintings are: 'Born Ready,' 'Born Rare,' 'Born Powerful' and 'Born Worthy.' - limited editions from the last two are also currently pre-orderable, just 10 copies each!

 Meeting by chance the model in the pictures 'Tabitha' in a restaurant, a confident young lady, sassy and with long blonde hair, Emma approached her and asked to photograph her for some new paintings.

 Once she came into the studio Tabitha has returned to her natural red locks and was concerned Emma would not use her but instead Emma loved her hair and themed the four prints around the colour change itself and ‘Born Of Fire’ was coined.